Three-finger salute (pro-democracy)

 The three-finger salute is a hand gesture made by raising the index, middle and ring fingers, while holding the thumb to the little finger, and raising the hand with the palm facing out in a salute.
-The gesture was popularized in the 2010s after its use in The Hunger Games.
+The gesture was popularized in the 2010s after its use in The Hunger Games as a symbol of revolution.
 The gesture has been adopted by protesters, particularly for pro-democracy protest movements in Southeast Asia, mainly in Thailand and Myanmar, as well as in other countries, including Hong Kong.

 Origins

-The gesture as popularized in the 2010s originated in The Hunger Games, the series of fiction books and films by Suzanne Collins.
-It bears resemblance to earlier salutes such as the Scout sign and salute and the Ukrainian salute mimicking the Tryzub symbol.
+The gesture was popularized in the 2010s by The Hunger Games, a series of fiction books and films by Suzanne Collins.
+It bears resemblance to earlier salutes such as the Scout sign and salute and the Ukrainian salute mimicking the Tryzub symbol, however, it is unclear if these have inspired Collins' version.

 In The Hunger Games, the gesture is made by pressing the three middle fingers of the left hand to the lips and then raising it to the air.
 It initially appears in the first book and film of the series, when the people of District 12 salute Katniss Everdeen after she volunteers to participate in the Hunger Games in place of her sister.
 Later, in the second part of the series (Catching Fire), an old man in the crowd salutes Katniss this way during a tour by the victors, and the gesture becomes a symbol of the revolution along with the mockingjay song whistled by Katniss in her first games.

 Asian democracy movements

 Thailand

 The salute first became a real-world pro-democracy symbol in the aftermath of the 2014 Thai coup d'état.
-Due to its use, the symbol was made illegal in Thailand.
+Due to its use, the military announced that it would arrest anyone who displayed the salute and that the symbol was made illegal in Thailand.
 Protesters have since added symbolism to the gesture, stating that the three fingers stand for the French Revolutionary ideal of liberty, equality, fraternity.
-The gesture was revived by protesters in the 2020 Thai political crisis.
+The gesture was revived by protesters in the 2020–2021 Thai protests.

+In response to the 2021 Myanmar coup d'état, a group of about 200 Burmese expatriates and some Thai pro-democracy activists including Parit Chiwarak and Panusaya Sithijirawattanakul protested the coup at the Burmese embassy on Sathon Nuea Road in Bangkok with some protesters reportedly showing the three-finger salute.
+The protest ended with a police crackdown; two protestors were injured and hospitalised, and two others were arrested.

+The trend was sparked by students but has since been adopted by supporters of progressive parties, such as the Move Forward (formerly Future Forward) Party.